 Complacency is the norm.
-Even in organisations devastated by a crisis, the attitude of “business as usual” often persists.
+Even in organizations devastated by a crisis, the attitude of “business as usual” often persists.

-And even in organisations that know how conduct a major change from time to time, you will often find an inability to integrate this sense of change as a real asset of the company.
+And even in organizations that know how to conduct a major change from time to time, you will often find an inability to integrate this sense of change as a real asset of the company.

 2. COMPLACENCY AND FALSE URGENCY

 To better understand the meaning of urgency, it is easier to understand its opposites: complacency and false urgency.

 “Sense of self-satisfaction, especially when accompanied by unawareness of actual dangers or deficiencies”.

 Origin: complacency always comes from success or a sense of success and can survive for a very long time after the success.

 Way of thinking: “It is sometimes difficult, but I do what has to be done.
 And when I cannot do everything, it is because the problem lies elsewhere (such-and-such a department, my boss, the competition which is not playing fair, etc.)”